Health services

 Health services play an important role in responding to family, domestic and sexual violence (FDSV) (Garcia-Moreno et al. 2015).
 The 2021–22 ABS Personal Safety Survey (PSS) estimated that 1 in 5 women who experienced violence from a current partner sought advice or support from a general practitioner or other health professional (ABS 2023) (see How do people respond to FDSV?).
 It is also estimated that a full-time GP sees around five women per week who have experienced intimate partner violence in the last 12 months, representing an opportunity for early intervention and ongoing support (Roberts et al. 2006, as cited in RACGP 2022).

-There are also financial costs, at both the health system and individual level.
+FDV also involves financial costs at the health system and individual level.
 The health system cost associated with treating the effects of any violence against women was estimated to be at least $1.4 billion in 2015–16 (KPMG 2016).
-In addition, an analysis of the Australian Longitudinal Study on Women’s Health found that:
+See Economic and financial impacts for more information.

 Examination of data on health service responses related to FDSV can provide insight on the use of different services, the extent and nature of violence experienced, and opportunities for intervention.